FauxFaux/gpgrv/README.md

 If you want to handle expiry, you must do so yourself.

-Yes, this is a very dangerous decision for cryptograaphy code.
+Yes, this is a very dangerous decision for cryptography code.

 The intended usage for this code, working with real-world-computer-generated GPG signatures, is an unusual area of